polyvariant/flavors-of-scala/slides/slides.md

 <v-clicks>

-There's one famous solution out there in Erlang
+There's one famous solution out there

 </v-clicks>